Surbiton – a town with a fascinating history

 The Development of Surbiton in the 19th and 20th Centuries

 Elegant townhouses became prevalent in Surbiton in mid to late Victorian times.
 The spectacular St. Andrews Sq is one of the very few Victorian squares in the land.
 It sits within a conservation area, its desirable properties being keenly sought after.
 In the 1930s there was substantial suburban home development in Surbiton and adjacent Berrylands.

 Culture and Amenities

-Whilst Surbiton does not possess the huge shopping experience diversity that is the preserve of adjacent Kingston-upon-Thames, it nevertheless has a flourishing high street, with a broad range of restaurants, supermarkets and supporting retail businesses.
+Whilst Surbiton does not possess the huge shopping experience diversity that is the preserve of adjacent Kingston-upon-Thames, it has a flourishing high street, with a broad range of restaurants, supermarkets and supporting retail businesses.
 Transport to all neighbouring areas is comprehensive and reliable.
 Some of Surbiton’s recommended attractions include the Thames Riverside walk on nearby Portsmouth Rd, where one can also board a Turks Launches riverside cruise to nearby Hampton Court or Richmond.
-Portsmouth Rd is home to the fast moving annual Prudential Bike Ride held every August and a sight not to be missed.
+Portsmouth Rd is home to the fast-moving annual Prudential Bike Ride held every August and a sight not to be missed.